lenamv/Car_Price_Prediction/README.md

 # Car Prices Prediction

 The aim of this project is trying to automate of process of estimation of used car price based on set of its features.
 It is supposed to be used by a company that specialized in selling used cars.
-It was a challenge on SupperDataScience platform.
+It was a challenge on SuperDataScience platform.

 Mean squared error (𝑀𝑆𝐸) was set as the performance metric and was a condition of the challenge.